ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 Replicas can be promoted to a primary but this breaks the replication link.

+Replication can also be used as a disaster recovery or data migration mechanism.
+Start by using mysqldump/mysqlimport and requires MySQL 5.6.13.

 ## Aurora

 MySQL compatible, relational DB that starts with 10Gb and scales in 10Gb increments to 64 Tb and up to 32 vCPUs and 244 Gb of RAM.
 It has amazing HA capabilities with 2 copies in 3 AZ so you get 6 copies of your data and it is self-healing through disk and data block data scanning and errors are fixed.
 You can have up to 15 Aurora read replicas and 5 MySQL read replicas.

+## Oracle on RDS

+Version of Oracle available include Oracle EE, Oracle SE, and Oracle SE One.
+Support Multi-AZ & manual snapshots.
+Oracle does NOT support multi-region replication.

+Oracle RAC is not supported on RDS but can be implemented using EC2 placement groups and using Ntop N2n VPN software to tunnel between nodes.
+In addition Oracle Data Guard can be implemented as well.

+Importing uses two different tools...
+Oracle SQL Developer for small amounts and Oracle Data Pump for large amounts of data.

+Recovery Manager (RMAN) can be used for backup and recovery scenarios including hybrid on-prem/Cloud scenarios and Oracle EC2 instances.
+Use RDS snapshots for point-in-time snapshots in AWS only solutions.

+## MS SQL on RDS

+Supports point-in-time backups using snapshots, Multi-AZ deployments using the native MS Mirroring technology but read replicas are not supported.
+There is no support for multi-region or Cloud to on-prem replication in RDS based MS SQL but native tools can be used.
+On-prem to Cloud migration is super ugly... create RDS empty tables, disable backups/key contraints, import flat files.
+In addition, FILESTREAM functions are not supported and there is no ability to restore data from file.

 #Labs
 [Introduction to Amazon Relational Database Service (RDS) (Linux)](https://qwiklabs.com/focuses/2926)